edgepointlearning/edgepointlearning.github.io/collections/_posts/2018-02-14-hipaa-compliance-training.md

 permalink: /blog/hipaa-compliance-training/
 author: { name: Corey Bleich }
 image: blog/2018-02-14-hipaa-compliance-training.jpg
-excerpt: The goal of HIPAA compliance training is to protect your patients, not just fulfill a regulatory requirement.
+meta: The goal of HIPAA compliance training is to protect your patients, not just fulfill a regulatory requirement.
 This is how to roll out HIPAA training for employees that works.
 ---
 HIPAA training not only protects patients.
 It also empowers employees.
 {: .featured-text }